 The United States law is seemingly straightforward: If you’re born over the United States, even in a foreign plane to foreign parents, you can still claim U.S. citizenship.

-This didn’t play out so simply earlier this month for a Chinese mother who went into labor on a China Airlines flight from Taipei to Los Angeles.
+This didn’t play out so simply earlier this month for a baby born on a U.S. flight to Taiwan from Taipei to Los Angeles.
 Though clearly ready to give birth, she did her best to hold out, repeatedly asking “Are we in U.S. airspace yet?”
 The baby girl was born half an hour before the plane’s emergency landing at Ted Stevens Anchorage International Airport.

 While the baby is eligible for U.S. citizenship, she has been left in the care of a family friend while her mother has been deported back to China.
 This is clearly a worst-case scenario, not helped by the fact that the woman failed to declare to the airline that she was in her 36th week of pregnancy.